jakebuhite/website-project/README.md

 ## Technology
 It is made in HTML, CSS, and PHP.
 Not a whole lot of PHP.
 It was mostly made w/ HTML and CSS.
 PHP was used for form handling and storing.

+## Installation
+In case you want to download and modify this project, simply download the project files and upload them to a server with the latest version of PHP.